Pediatric Orthopedic Surgeon

 CORE COMPETENCIES/SKILLS/EDUCATION NEEDED

-Current and unrestricted medical license.
+- Current and unrestricted medical license

-Competency and proficiency in anesthetic procedures.
+- Competency and proficiency in orthopedic procedures.